-2. The preparation of data for the Settlement of these villages at once, without waiting for the classification of the region of the district, was sanctioned by the Board of Revenue in considerern Ghauts.

-ation of the peculiar circumstances of these villages, and their dissimilarity to any other part of the district.
+2. The preparation of data for the Settlement of these villages at once, without waiting for the classification of the rest of the district, was sanctioned by the Board of Revenue in consideration of the peculiar circumstances of these villages, and their dissimilarity to any other part of the district.